Resource Fellows Program

 - Transportation covered for in-person sessions

-- Refreshments and a mini lunch provided during in-person sessions
+- Refreshments and lunch provided during in-person sessions

 - Leadership and civic engagement experience